-- 19.4 The limitation of our liability applies to the cumulative total of all claims that you make, whether or not they arise from the same or related facts.
-So if you successfully make a claim for 75% of the fees you have paid, and you later bring another claim in respect of different matters, the limitation of our liability for the second claim would be 25% of the fees you have paid. - 19.5 For the purposes of paragraphs 19.1-19.4 "King's" also includes King's officers, employees and agents, and those paragraphs may be enforced by such officers, employees and agents.
-Otherwise, neither party intends that any of these terms will be enforceable by any third party.
+- 18.5 The limitation of our liability applies to the cumulative total of all claims that you make, whether or not they arise from the same or related facts.
+Therefore, if you successfully make a claim for 75% of the fees you have paid, and you later bring another claim in respect of different matters, the limitation of our liability for the second claim would be 25% of the fees you have paid. - 18.6 For the purposes of paragraphs 18.1-18.6 "King's" also includes King's officers, employees and agents, and those paragraphs may be enforced by such officers, employees and agents.

-20 No liability for acts outside our control
+19 Liability for acts outside our control

-20.1 We shall also not be liable to you for delays in the delivery of the course arising from matters outside our control.
-This includes but is not limited to: severe weather, fire, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not), natural disaster, restrictions imposed by government or public authorities, epidemic or pandemic disease or failure of public utilities or transport systems/networks.
-We would normally expect such delays to be short term, and we will take steps to minimise any disruption to your course.
+- 19.1 King's will do all that it reasonably can to provide educational services as described on our website and in the prospectus or other documents issued by King's to you.
+Despite taking all reasonable steps to prevent them occurring, and to mitigate their impact, however, some events outside our control may mean that we are not able to provide such educational services. - 19.2 We shall not be liable to you for any failure in the delivery of the programme arising from matters outside our control.
+This includes but is not limited to: industrial action which it is not within the capacity of King's to resolve; severe weather, fire, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not), natural disaster, restrictions imposed by government or public authorities, epidemic or pandemic disease or failure of public utilities or transport systems/networks.
+We would normally expect such events to be short term, and we will take steps to minimise any disruption to your programme. - 19.3 In the event that such an event results in the complete inability to deliver your programme for an unbroken period of four weeks or more then you will be entitled to terminate your programme with immediate effect by contacting Registry Services by email (registry services@kcl.ac.uk) or in writing.
+You should consider your options carefully before terminating your contract, for example whether you are able to transfer any existing academic credits to an alternative programme and you may wish to contact the Student Advice Service to discuss this.

-- In the event that the delay results in the complete inability to deliver your course for an unbroken period of four weeks or more then you will be entitled to terminate your course with immediate effect by contacting Registry Services by email (registry services@kcl.ac.uk) or in writing.
-You should consider your options carefully before terminating your contract, for example whether you are able to transfer any existing academic credits to an alternative course and you may wish to contact the Student Advice Service to discuss this.
-If you decide to terminate your course in such circumstances, you will remain liable for fees incurred up until the date when you informed us of your decision, but you will have no liability for fees after that time, and you will be refunded any excess payment you have made. - 20.3 If you decide to terminate your contract part way through your course in these circumstances, the fees you have incurred for an academic year which has not ended will be calculated on the basis of 1/365 of your total fees for your course for the academic year in which you inform us of your decision.
+19.4 If you decide to terminate your programme in such circumstances, you will remain liable for fees incurred up until the date when you inform us of your decision, but you will have no liability for fees after that time, and you will be refunded any excess payment you have made.
+The fees you have incurred for an academic year which has not ended will be calculated on the basis described under 17.4.

-21 How we use your personal data, students' rights and obligations
+20 Personal data, students' rights and obligations

-21.1 King's Student Data Collection Notice explains what data we might hold about you, how we use it, who we might share it with and the reasons for doing that:
+20.1 King's Student Data Collection Notice explains what data we might hold about you, how we use it, who we might share it with and the reasons for doing that: